ZDEEX/pirate/README_offline_transaction_signing.md

 5 Offline machine
 5.1 Installation
-   The Treasure Chest wallet requires the ZKsnark network parameters.
+   The ZDEEX GUI wallet requires the ZKsnark network parameters.

-   From the online machine, transfer the Treasure Chest installation archive and ~/.zcash-params to the offline machine using a memory stick.
+   From the online machine, transfer the ZDEEX GUI installation archive and ~/.zcash-params to the offline machine using a memory stick.

    Copy the zcash parameters to ~/.zcash-params on the offline machine